VishnuRameshbabu/Covid19-updates-via-SMS/README.md

 from_='+15017122661' #YOUR TRIAL PHONE NUMBER to=' ' #THE VERIFIED NUMBER THAT YOU NEED TO SEND THE SMS
 ```
+This is only a trial account so you can send SMS to only a single number at a time.
 ## Usage
 Run the project using
 ```python